+Applicants must be:

-Applicants must be residents of Maryland, must be accepted for admission or enrolled in a regular undergraduate program at an eligible Maryland institution, or accepted for admission or enrolled in a 2-year terminal certificate program in which the course work is acceptable for transfer credit for an accredited baccalaureate program at an eligible Maryland institution, and must be enrolled as either a full-time (12 or more credits per semesters) or part-time (6-11 CREDITs per semester) undergraduate student.
+- 1. Residents of Maryland, - 2.
+Accepted for admission or enrolled in a regular undergraduate program at an eligible Maryland institution, or - 3.
+Accepted for admission or enrolled in a 2-year terminal certificate program in which the course work is acceptable for transfer credit for an accredited baccalaureate program at an eligible Maryland institution, and - 4.
+Enrolled as a full-time, 12 or more credits per semesters.
+Part-Time Grants are available degree seeking undergraduates who are enrolled in at least 6, but not more than 11.5 credits per semester. - 5.
+Awards are made based on availability of funds.